Phaeryn/Android/README.md

 # Random choice maker Android

 An app to help you make choices:
-- Create lists with customized items to randomly choose from
+- Create lists with customized items to randomly choose from.
+Spin the wheel to get the result !
 - Turn an arrow to designate a direction/someone
 - Flip a coin